lukejessup/OsimValidationDataset/README.md

 # OsimValidationDataset
-Dataset for OpenSim model testing.
+Dataset for OpenSim model and tool testing.
 Data from 8 participants who each performed 19 hopping trials to different frequency and height constraints.
 Contains:
 Marker (.trc) and force (.mot) data to run scaling, IK, ID etc.
 Experimental metabolic power data (.mat).